technomancy/menelaus/README.md

 necessary.
 On the A-star Micro used in the Atreus kits, this is done by shorting GND and RST twice in under a second, which causes the onboard LED to pulse.
 The Keyboardio Atreus has a reset button you can press with a pin to the bottom of the board.
+On linux-based systems you can monitor for the bootloader activation using `sudo dmesg --follow`.

+Some linux-based systems will need a udev rule to grant permissions to the USB device for uploading firmware.
+If you get permission denied on `/dev/ttyACM0` or whatever it is, try running `sudo make udev`.

 ## Known bugs